akash-cosmos/akash-cosmos/README.md

 - 👋 Hi, I’m Akash Mishra.
 Currently I am working as a postdoctoral fellow at ICTS Bangalore.
 - 👀 My current research interest includes testing various predictions of general relativity and several other modified theories from gravitational wave observations.
 - Take a look at my list of publications : https://inspirehep.net/authors/1687112?ui-citation-summary=true
+- For more details about my research, I invite you to take a look at my CV and PhD thesis in this repo.
 - 🌱 I’m currently learning various techniques in gravitational wave data analysis and numerical relativity.
 - 💞️ Apart from my main research interests, I also work on android app development.
 - 📫 You can reach me at akash.mishra@icts.res.in or mishra.akash677@gmail.com for any enquiry.